eagle-io/docs/source/topics/nodes/dashboard/index.rst

 Links
 ``````
 Links assign Nodes in the Workspaces Tree to Tiles so the corresponding data can be displayed and updated live.
 Each type of Tile may enforce specific Link requirements.
 For example the Location map tile can only be linked to a single Location Node.
 Some tiles allow for multiple links to be assigned.
-The link label is user configurable and displayed on certain tiles. ie. Historic chart legend, etc.

-Dashboard tiles can not be linked to Nodes in a different Workspace.

-You can *Change* the linked Node or Click the *x* to remove the link completely.
+Click the *Edit* button to show and modify the configuration for each link.
 Use the *Add link* button to display the Workspaces Tree and select a new Node to link.
+Links can be removed via the dropdown menu (accessible by clicking the menu button on the top-right corner of the link item).

+Dashboard tiles can not have links to Nodes in different Workspace and currently do not support the same nodes being linked more than once to the same tile.

+Drag and drop links in the list to change their display order on the tile.

 .. only:: not latex